bumbleblue/bees/index.md

 ### What is barbershop, anyway?

 Barbershop is four-part close harmony singing.
 You may have seen a barbershop quartet before without realizing it: They appear in [The Music Man](https://www.youtube.com/watch?v=nO0DFttQoJc), in [Scrubs](https://www.youtube.com/watch?v=hN8vA_bulss), on [Jimmy Fallon](https://www.youtube.com/watch?v=I-4FtBjjelA).
 Barbershop music is full of seventh chords, syncopations, and play between the different voices.
-The four parts of barbershop singing are tenor, lead, baritone, bass.
-More details can be found on [Wikipedia](https://en.wikipedia.org/wiki/Barbershop_music).
+The four parts of barbershop singing are tenor, lead, baritone, and bass.
+More information on [Wikipedia](https://en.wikipedia.org/wiki/Barbershop_music).

 Singing barbershop can be a challenge, but that's what makes it fun!
 As Deke Sharon puts it: [It's the martial arts of a cappella singing.](http://www.casa.org/content/acamartialart)

 ### Why "The Bees' Knees"?

 "The bees' knees" is an old-fashioned expression for something like "cool".
 Example: "These waffles are amazing!"
 "Oh yeah, they're the bees' knees!s"

 ### Do I have to be a woman to sing with you?